UncoveredTensor/phishguard/README.md

   -tf, --top_features      The amount of top features we wanna use based on correlation matrix.

 MODEL:
-  -ma, --model_artifact_name             The name of the min max scaler artifact that is going to be saved.
+  -ma, --model_artifact_name             The name of the model artifact that is going to be saved.
   -sa, --min_max_scaler_artifact_name    The name of the min max scaler artifact that is going to be saved.
   -ts, --train-size                      The train dataset size for when splitting the data into train and validation set.
   -esr, --early_stopping_rounds          The amount of patience within the early stopping function.